-Configuration is written in YAML or JSON, and can be stored anywhere as \star .yml, \star .yaml, or \star .json files.
+Configuration is written in YAML or JSON, and can be stored anywhere as \.yml, \.yaml, or \.json files.
 An example of the smallest possible configuration file:

 '''

 source:

 type: path

 configuration:

 path: ./source

 target:

 type: path

 configuration:

 path: ./target

 '''

 To create a new back-up configuration without writing code, run backuppy init and follow the interactive wizard.